Wrong Correlations

 “We know all this, right?
 Why is he telling this to us again?” he asked me.
 Before I could answer, Jigneshbhai had one ready.

 “Wrong correlation,” he said.
-“That to reduce weight, you need to exercise more.
-No – that is not true.
-It was the completely wrong correlation,” he continued.
+“That you need exercise to reduce weight is the wrong correlation,” he continued.

 Now, Swami’s eyes lit up.
 But not in agreement.
 “What nonsense!” he claimed.
 “Midcaps grow faster than the index over the long term.”